snowblindnz/simple-plex-docker/README.md

 - config.yml - Config for all the containers.
 You will need to edit this to set directories, timezones, passwords, etc..

 ## Step 1: Download and set the config:
-1. Download docker-compose.yml and config.yml to the directory you wish run your docker from.
+- Download docker-compose.yml and config.yml to the directory you wish run your docker from.
-2. Open the config.yml and read through the configuration details.
+- Open the config.yml and read through the configuration details.
 Some things you will need to change are:
    - Search and replace: docker_folder - the root directory where containers will create their config folders and files (created on first run, then loaded/updated whenever docker is running).
    - Search and replace: media_folder - the root directory where your /movies, /tv, /downloads, /uncomplete directories are.
    - VPN config: scroll down to the gluten vpn config and set up your VPN.
 This varies depending on your VPN provider.
 Full configuration details for glueton supported VPNs are listed here: https://github.com/qdm12/gluetun-wiki/tree/main/setup/providers .
+- Cloudflare tunnel config.
+To set this config you need to create a cloudflare tunnel:
-   - Cloudflare tunnel config: Login to cloudflare and go to Zero Trust -> Networks -> Tunnels.
-Create a tunnel of type 'cloudflared'. this will show you a command to run.
-Copy and paste this command into a text editor, and copy the token value.
-Paste it over  'cloudflare_token' in the config.yml.
-On the cloudflare page, click next and select a subdomain and domain to host the tunel on.
-Then for the service, select 'http', and enter 'localhost:5055'.
+   - Login to cloudflare and go to Zero Trust -> Networks -> Tunnels.
+   - Create a tunnel of type 'cloudflared', go to the docker install.
+This will show you a docker command to run.
+Do NOT run this command.
+   - Copy and paste the tunnel command into a text editor, and copy the token value.
+   - Paste the token value over  'cloudflare_token' in the config.yml.
+   - On the cloudflare page, click next and:
+       - select a subdomain and domain to host the tunel on.
+       - For the service, select 'http', and enter 'localhost:5055'.
 This will route the tunnel through to Overseer on your local network.

 ## Step 2: Running the server:
 After setting up the config.yml, open the terminal and navigate to the docker-compose.yml location and run `sudo docker-compose up -d`